awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-choosing-signed-urls-cookies.md

 CloudFront assumes that URLs that contain any of those query string parameters are signed URLs, and therefore won't look at signed cookies\.

-## Using Both Signed URLs and Signed Cookies<a name="private-content-using-signed-urls-and-cookies"></a>
+## Using both signed URLs and signed cookies<a name="private-content-using-signed-urls-and-cookies"></a>

+Signed URLs take precedence over signed cookies\.
 If you use both signed URLs and signed cookies to control access to the same files and a viewer uses a signed URL to request a file, CloudFront determines whether to return the file to the viewer based only on the signed URL\.